-Often times sodomy charges are filed in addition to rape charges.
+Often times sodomy charges are filed in addition to rape charges or as part of a child porn prosecution.
 You will be charged with a felony and face harsher penalties if you used force or threats of force or bodily injury.
 If found guilty, you are required to register as a sex offender.Defenses Against an Unlawful Sodomy Charge

 There are different plausible defenses for someone charged with unlawful sodomy.
 Based on your case, your criminal defense attorney can help you figure out what is applicable in your situation.
 Depending on the circumstances of your case, your lawyer may use one of these defenses for your case:

 - It's a false accusation.

 - It's a case of mistaken identity.